Our Creator is at rest, so we can be too

 Dead to sin, alive to God (Rom.
 6:1-14)

-And now, in the light of this abundant grace, he shows how we may live to his glory.
+And now, in the light of this abundant grace, Paul wants to show us how to live in a way that brings glory to God.

-But first, everything here depends on what happens to Jesus.
+First, everything here depends on what has happened to Jesus.

 Far from merely looking at Christ as a spectacle, or perhaps appreciating him as a benefactor, we have been included in his dying and rising, and in what those events have accomplished.
-When we say we believe in Christ, usually expressed in baptism, we’re accepting that our new life doesn’t start with us.
-It starts with what happens to him—and happens to us who are in him.
+When we believe in Christ, usually expressed in baptism, we’re accepting that our new life doesn’t start with us.
+It starts with what happens to him—and happens to us who, by faith, are in him.

-But Paul is now telling us how this death and resurrection with Christ impacts on our daily living.
+And Paul tells us this because Christ’s death and resurrection is not only the way we are saved from our sins, but it’s the way in which our whole life can be recalibrated.
 Jesus doesn’t just die for our sins.
 He dies to sin (v.
 10).
 We need to know what this means.

 It helps if we think about the opposite of this.
 Consider the effect that personal failures have on our will to please God.
 Satan accuses us continually.
 He knows the effectiveness of guilt to keep us from doing good.
 Think of the sapping of energy when our conscience tells us we are compromised and contaminated.
 What can we do to lift our game?

-And so, with King David, we may have felt God’s heavy hand on us as sinners,[viii] and longed to know the joy of his salvation.
-But God forgives our sin, and upholds us with a willing spirit.[ix]
+And so, with King David, we may have felt God’s heavy hand on us as sinners,[xi] and longed to know the joy of his salvation.
+And God satisfies this longing.
+He forgives our sin, and upholds us with a willing spirit.[xii]
 Or, like Isaiah when God cleansed him, we can say, ‘Here am I Lord.
-Send me!’[x]
-Or, like the forgiven Peter, we can say, ‘You know that I love you’.[xi]
+Send me!’[xiii]
+Or, like the forgiven Peter, we can say, ‘You know that I love you’.[xiv]

-Paul also says that we are united with Christ in his resurrection (v.
+Paul also tells us that we are united with Christ in his resurrection (v.
 4).
-Jesus now has a human life (not his eternal relationship to the Father) that is renewed—after bearing our sins.
+Jesus now has a human life that is renewed—after bearing our sins.
+He is alive to God, his Father.[xv]

 And we’ve been raised up too.
-We can act and choose and think in the Father’s presence, as Jesus did in his life among us, and particularly, as he does now.
+We can act and choose and think in the Father’s presence, as Jesus does now.
 We’ve been equipped to live as the righteous people he created us to be!

-Paul tells us to do three things so that we don’t waste these privileges.
-They belong together and help us live in the blessing we’ve just considered.
+Paul doesn’t want us to waste these privileges, and gives us three things to do.
+They belong together and they help us live in the blessing we’ve just considered.
 Here they are.

-We must regard our life the way God is regarding it.
+First, we must reckon our life the way God is reckoning it.
 We must breathe this new air deeply.
 We should notice what is controlling our thinking.
-We should give up our introspection, or living by our own piety, and start with ourselves where God has placed us—in Christ.
+We should give up our preoccupation with ourselves, or living by our own past, or our own piety, and start with ourselves where God has placed us—in Christ.

 [ii] Luke 22:53